Persevering

 • Look for things you’ve never thought about.

-• Finding happiness is the long-term solution to endure failures.
+• Finding happiness is the long-term solution for enduring failures.

 • Watch for small problems that become big ones later.